 - They change the colour of their skin for thermoregulation, allowing them to absorb more light in colder months.

 Also known as the Malayan Krait, the Blue Krait is a highly venomous snake of the elapid family.
-Its venom can paralyze its victim’s muscular system; a truly scary thought that has earned this snake a place on the list of the most dangerous snakes in the world.
+Its venom can paralyze its victim’s muscular system; a truly scary thought that has earned this snake a place on the list of the deadliest snakes in the world.
 The Blue Krait has a colour pattern of bluish-black crossbands separated by yellowish-white interspaces.
 They can grow up to lengths of approximately 1.1 metres.

 These Kraits are generally not aggressive or strongly defensive and tend to bite only when really provoked.
 While they primarily feed on other snakes, they also eat lizards, mice, frogs and other small animals.
 Blue Kraits have been found to be primarily nocturnal while hunting and have shown a preference for fields, holes, and sometimes even homes.
 They are also found near water sources like rivers, lakes, and ponds.
 These Kraits are predominantly found in Peninsular Malaysia, central Vietnam, Thailand, Bali, Lao People’s Democratic Republic, Indonesia, Singapore, and Sumatra.

 A Blue Krait’s venom consists of extremely powerful neurotoxins made up of presynaptic and postsynaptic toxins.
 This mixture is known to directly attack an individual’s ability to speak or think clearly and can paralyze the muscular system.
 The venom also attacks an individual’s respiratory system, causing suffocation within hours.
 The bite causes no pain, giving the victim a false reassurance.
 However, if left untreated, death can come within four hours.

 - They are widespread in their regions, but encounters are uncommon.